 A proxy server – proxy for short – is a computer on the internet which acts as a middle-man between your computer and the website or service you’re using.
 Its whole purpose is to prevent the website or service from knowing where the request originated by hiding your IP address and using a different one.
-It’s therefore obvious why they’re called proxy servers: they act as a substitute for your computer.
+That's why they’re called proxy servers: they act as a substitute for your computer.

 How does a proxy server work?

 When you sign up for an account with a proxy provider, you enter your account details in a web browser extension or in any software (such as a BitTorrent client) that supports a proxy server.

 When the connection to the proxy server is established, all the information sent from that browser or app goes out via your ISP (internet service provider) then via the proxy server to the website or other server you want to access.

 This makes it appear that the requests are actually coming from the proxy server, and not your computer.

 Why would I want to use a proxy?